Pakistan win nail-biter by 3 wickets after stiff fight from Afghanistan

 Babar Azam — who scored his maiden World Cup century in Pakistan's match against New Zealand earlier this week — and Imamul Haq then formed a 72-run partnership which came to an end after the latter was stumped on the last ball of the 16th over attempting to hit Nabi's ball.

-Babar Azam was bowled out in the 18th over by Mohammad Nabi after scoring 45 off 51 balls.
+Babar Azam was next to go, bowled out in the 18th over by Mohammad Nabi after scoring 45 off 51 balls.

-It was after the dismissals of Mohammad Hafeez, Haris Sohail and skipper Sarfaraz Ahmed, that Pakistan's prospects of winning the match started looking shaky.
+It was after the dismissals of Mohammad Hafeez (19 off 35 balls), Haris Sohail (27 off 57 balls) and skipper Sarfaraz Ahmed (18 off 22), that Pakistan's prospects of winning the match started looking shaky.
 Afghanistan's chances of victory at this point, as per the win predictor, had risen to 79 per cent.

-Allrounder Shadab Khan, along with Wasim struggled to hold their ground and formed a 50-run partnership but runs were still hard to come by as Afghan spinners continued to challenge the batsmen.
+Tailenders Shadab Khan, along with Wasim struggled to hold their ground and formed a 50-run partnership but runs were still hard to come by as Afghan spinners continued to keep the Pakistani batsmen in check.

-Khan (11) was run out by Gulbadin Nabi and Ikram Alikhil when he was running back for a second run and Wasim was joined by Wahab Riaz.
+Khan (11) was run out by Gulbadin Nabi and Ikram Alikhil when he was running back for a second run.

+Khan's replacement, Wahab Riaz, then joined Wasim to see the match through to the end.

 Afghanistan innings